Here at Market Square in downtown Knoxville, people are enjoying a beautiful day.

-There's live music from the little stage and the surrounding cafes and restaurants create a pleasant and inviting atmosphere.
+Locals and visitors alike are popping in and out of unique shops, and the surrounding cafes and restaurants create a pleasant and inviting atmosphere.
 This is Knoxville: alive with activity, from urban excitement to natural escapes.

 Market Square and Gay Street

-After we tried some of the biscuits at the sampling stations, we decide to watch the lively atmosphere from one of the cafes around the square.
+We decide to watch the lively atmosphere from one of the cafes around the square.
 Market Square was once a trading place for the local farmers.
 Today there are art and music festivals here year-round, as well as a nice weekly market with local produce.

 A little later we stroll down Gay Street and visit boutiques and enjoy excellent sushi.
 Gay Street is also known as Knoxville’s theatre district, in which you find a number of beautiful historic venues like the magnificent Tennessee Theatre, the official state theatre of Tennessee, and the Bijou Theatre, known for its intimate atmosphere and great acoustics.
 Throughout the year, many artists perform along Gay Street and it’s always worth a look.
 At the end of the day, we have a beer in one of the bars around Market Square.